-Welcome back to all the children in Swan Class and thank you all for making me feel so welcome in my first couple of weeks at Long Itchington.
-I hope you all had a wonderful summer holiday.
-We have a very busy and exciting year ahead so I thought it would be useful to give you some information in addition to our Topic Web.
+Welcome back to all the children in Swan Class, I hope you all had a wonderful Christmas holiday.
+We have a busy and challenging term ahead so I thought it would be useful to give you some more information.

 In our work on grammar, we will revise different word classes, going into each in more depth than in earlier year groups.
 The children will also be practising writing complex sentences and adding interest to their work by starting sentences in different ways.
 Spelling lessons in Year 6 allow the children to consolidate the spelling patterns they have already learnt and to deepen their understanding of spelling rules.

 We start off the term by looking at place value in larger numbers, including those with decimal places.
-This leads into our work on formal calculation methods when the children will be expected to estimate sensible answers and use strategies to check that their answers are correct.
+This leads into our work on formal calculation methods when the children will be expected to estimate sensible answers and use strategies to check that their answers are correct using the inverse operation.
+A focus of this term will also be to build up the children’s reasoning skills.
+For example, can they interpret a word problem and apply the correct method to solve it?

 To build up accuracy and speed, the children need to be able to recall addition and subtraction facts quickly and develop an instant recall of all their times tables.
 Times tables need to be practised in order, out of order and with corresponding division facts.
 As an example, when learning the 7 times table, children should be able to chant the table in order and answer questions such as “What is 8 x 7?
 3 x 7?
 How many7s in 42?”
 It is absolutely critical under the new national curriculum that children are fluent with basic number skills so please encourage your child to practise daily; there are links to useful websites on our class page.
 The children will be taking part in a Times table challenge every week.